lambdaclass/mina_bridge/README.md

 * calculates the verifier index
 * calculates the linearization

-and send it with the proof, the verifier input and the SRS.
+and sends it with the proof, the verifier input and the SRS.

 ### Ethereum smart contract verifier